 False religion has killed millions and millions and millions of people through the centuries.
 The final system will even be more deadly in the future.
 We don't expect persecution to go away.
 It will keep going like this until the Lord comes to judge.

 Why?
 Because God spreads His gospel through persecution.
 Because God gives testimony to the strength of saving faith and the glory of the gospel through martyrdom and through suffering.

-This has led to the spread of the gospel, it has led to the opportunity to proclaim the gospel in the direst of situations.
+This has led to the spread of the gospel.
+It has led to the opportunity to proclaim the gospel in the direst of situations.
 And this kind of persecution short of death even leads to the strengthening of believers who are made perfect by their trial and who are given assurance because tested faith is assured faith.
-When your faith stands the test, you know it's the real thing.
+When your faith stands the test, then you know it's the real thing.

-So the Lord has His purposes in suffering, purposes of dependence, purposes of evangelism.
+So the Lord has His purposes in our suffering, purposes of dependence, purposes of evangelism.
 The question comes down to you.
-This is the truth, look at history.
+This is the truth.
+Look at history.
 Jesus knew exactly what would happen, and it did.
 It is and it will be this way.
 This is God who is speaking here.
-And when He says He's the only Savior, that's the truth...that's the truth.
+And when He says He's the only Savior, that's the truth.
+That's the truth.
 You must turn to Him and Him alone.
 Do that today.